 Remove VLC with Flatpak

-To remove the Flatpak installation and its application data:
+To remove the system Flatpak installation, use the Flatpak application ID:

 Verify the removal completed successfully: